bravobit/jPastebin/README.md

 ```
 ##### More examples

-You can find more advanced example in the [examples package](https://github.com/BrianBB/jPastebin/tree/master/examples)
+You can find more advanced examples in the [examples package](https://github.com/BrianBB/jPastebin/tree/master/examples)

 ### Issues